 Three former Pittsburgh Pirates players born on this date, plus a trade of note.

 On this date in 1949, the Pirates sent pitcher Kirby Higbe to the New York Giants for infielder Bobby Rhawn and pitcher Ray Poat.
 Higbe came to the Pirates in 1947 from the Brooklyn Dodgers, owner at the time of a 97-72 career record.
 He was 34 years old at the time of this Pirates/Giants deal, being used in a limited role for Pittsburgh.
-He had a 0-2, 13.50 in six relief appearances and one start, throwing 15.1 innings with 37 base runners allowed.
+He had a 0-2, 13.50 in six relief appearances and one start, throwing 15.1 innings, with 37 base runners allowed.
 Poat was 31 years old at time, in his sixth season in the majors.
-He didn’t have the track record Higbe had, winning just 22 games in his career.
+He didn’t have the track record of Higbe, winning 22 games in his career, while making 45 starts and 60 relief appearances.
 Poat had pitched just two games for the Giants in 1949, allowing six runs in 2.1 innings.
 Rhawn was 30 years old with 63 games of Major League experience, spread out over three seasons with the Giants.
 He played three infielder positions, seeing work everywhere but first base.
+He was batted .172 in 14 games in 1949 before the deal.

 After the deal, Rhawn started two games at third base, pinch-hit once, then was put on waivers.
 His stay with Pittsburgh lasted nine days, ending when he was picked up by the Chicago White Sox.
-He played 24 games with Chicago before finishing his career in the minors.
+He played 24 games with Chicago in 1949 before finishing his career in the minors.
 Poat started his first two games with the Pirates before moving to the bullpen.
 He struggled in his 11 outings, posting a 6.25 ERA in 36 innings, with 67 base runners allowed.
 He finished his career the next year in the minors.
 Higbe didn’t have to do much to make this deal a win for the Giants.
-He was put in their bullpen, making 37 appearances with a 3.47 ERA in 80.1 innings pitched.
+He was put in their bullpen, where he made 37 appearances and had a 3.47 ERA in 80.1 innings pitched.
 He pitched with New York through July of 1950, making 18 more appearances before being sent to the minors.
 He pitched another 3 1/2 years down on the farm before retiring.
+As far as value, Higbe had 0.6 WAR after the deal, while Rhawn and Poat combined for -0.6 WAR.

 Fresco Thompson, second baseman for the 1925 Pirates.
 He played three seasons in the minors before making his big league debut in September of 1925 with the Pirates.
 He debuted in pro ball at 21 years old in 1923.
-Thompson split his first season between Class-D ball and Class-A, and actually did better at the higher level.
+Thompson split his first season between Class-D ball with Grand Island of the Nebraska State League (133 games) and Class-A Omaha of the Western League (26 games), and he did much better at the higher level.
 As reference, that would be like jumping from short-season ball to Double-A now.
-He combined to hit .303 with 38 doubles and seven triples that season.
-He spent the 1924 season with Omaha of the Western League, where he batted .304 with 36 doubles, 13 triples and seven homers in 166 games.
+He combined to hit .303 with 38 doubles, seven triples and one homer that season.
+He spent the 1924 season with Omaha, where he batted .304 with 36 doubles, 13 triples and seven homers in 166 games.
 The Pirates acquired his rights on December 2, 1924 in exchange for pitcher Arnie Stone and a cash sum that wasn’t released, but said to be at least $10,000.
 Thompson was with the Pirates during Spring Training of 1925 before being shipped to the minors on April 18th, four days after Opening Day.
 He was sent out with a stipulation included that the Pirates could recall him with five days notice.
-Before rejoining the Pirates in August of 1925, he was with Kansas City of the American Association, where he was hitting .288 with 22 triples in 113 games.
-Thompson returned on August 21st (exactly five days after being recalled), but he didn’t get into his first game until his 16th day back with the team.
+Before rejoining the Pirates in August of 1925, he was with Kansas City of the Double-A American Association (highest level of the minors at the time), where he was hitting .288 with 12 doubles, 22 triples and one homer in 113 games.
+Thompson was recalled on August 16th and rejoined the Pirates on August 21st, but he didn’t get into his first game until his 16th day back with the team.
 Pittsburgh was in first place at the time and had a comfortable lead with a month to go in the season.
 Regular second baseman Eddie Moore had moved to right field, being replaced at second base by Johnny Rawlings, who didn’t last there long.
-He broke his ankle after taking over the spot and Thompson moved into the second base role.
+He broke his ankle after taking over the spot, and then Thompson moved into the second base role.
 He would hit .243 in 14 games with eight RBIs that September, starting just a handful of those games before Moore moved back to his old position.
 The Pirates won the World Series over the Washington Senators in seven games, although Thompson didn’t play in the series.

 Thompson was released outright to Buffalo of the American Association on December 12, 1925.
-He spent the 1926 season there, hitting .330 with 26 homers.
-He returned to the big leagues with the New York Giants in September of 1926, then was traded to the Philadelphia Phillies in the off-season.
+He spent the 1926 season there, hitting .330 with 39 doubles, eight triples and 26 homers in 159 games.
+He returned to the big leagues with the New York Giants in September of 1926, going 5-for-8 with two walks in his only two games, then was traded to the Philadelphia Phillies in the off-season in a three-team deal that also included Hall of Fame pitcher Burleigh Grimes.
 Thompson manned second base for Philadelphia for four seasons, hitting .300 with 219 RBIs and 369 runs scored in 575 games.
-He batted .303 with a career high 70 RBIs in 1927.
-The next year he received mild MVP support after hitting .284 with 34 doubles, 11 triples and 99 runs scored.
+He batted .303 with career highs of 14 triples, 19 steals, 70 RBIs and 153 games played in 1927.
+He also had 78 runs scored and 32 doubles, while finishing with a .752 OPS.
+The Pirates almost reacquired him after the 1927 season when they were trying to trade star outfielder Kiki Cuyler.
+Thompson received mild MVP support (12th place finish) in 1928 after hitting .284 with 34 doubles, 11 triples, 50 RBIs, 19 steals and 99 runs scored.
 His best was still yet to come.
-In 1929, Thompson hit .324 with 41 doubles and 115 runs scored.
-His final season in Philadelphia saw him hit .282 with 34 doubles in 122 games, though the 1930 season was a huge one for offense, so his numbers were mediocre that year.
-The Pirates almost reacquired him after the 1927 season when they were trying to trade star outfielder Kiki Cuyler.
-Thompson played for Brooklyn in 1931 and hit .265 in 74 games, then played a total of four games in the majors from 1932-34, spending the rest of his time in the minors, where he played until 1941.
-He had a 19-year career as a player in pro ball, including parts of nine seasons in the majors.
-Fresco (real first name was Lafayette, Fresco was his middle name) managed eight years in the minors, the first four as a player/manager.
-He was a .298 hitter in 669 big league games.
+In 1929, he hit .324 with career highs of 41 doubles, 75 walks and 115 runs scored.
+His .817 OPS in 148 games was his career best.
+Despite the high walk total, he cracked the 200-hit mark (202) for the only time in his career.
+His final season in Philadelphia saw him hit .282 with 77 runs, 34 doubles and 46 RBIs in 122 games, though the 1930 season was a huge one for offense, so his numbers were mediocre that year.